h3tz/wca-api/V1/scramble.md

 ```
 ## Notes

-* So far it is  just returning the scramble without any usability checks.
-Community feedback welcome.
+* So far, it is just returning the scramble without any usability checks—community feedback is welcome.